Alabama Sales Tax Calculator 2026

 Grocery tax in Alabama: practical planning guidance

 Grocery tax creates a real planning difference for households and food-related businesses.
 Even a one-point change can add up over monthly recurring spend.
-Alabama’s reduced state grocery rate means grocery totals should generally calculate lower than general merchandise, but local county rates still apply and can vary by county.
+Alabama’s 2026 rules make transaction date especially important: qualifying food has a 0% state layer during the temporary May-June suspension, but county and other local food rates still apply.

 Also remember that “grocery” in common speech and “qualifying grocery food” in tax rules are not always identical.
 Some food-related items can fall into categories that do not receive the reduced treatment.
 If a transaction category is uncertain, check current Alabama Department of Revenue guidance before finalizing estimates for accounting or filing.

-For family budgeting, a practical method is to run both modes for uncertain categories.
+For family budgeting, a practical method is to test the actual purchase date and then run both item modes for uncertain categories.
 Use the grocery result as a lower scenario and the general result as an upper scenario.
 That gives you a realistic range and reduces surprise when receipt-level classification differs.

 County comparison table (general and grocery)